 We are a leading manufacturer and retailer of quality home furnishings and accents, offering complimentary interior design service to our clients and sell a full range of furniture products and decorative accents.
-We sell our products through one of the country's largest home furnishing retail networks and at June 30, 2016 there were a total of 296 retail design centers, of which 143 are Company operated and 153 are independently operated.
-Nearly all of our Company operated retail design centers are located in the United States, with the remaining Company operated design centers located in Canada.
+We sell our products through one of the country's largest home furnishing retail networks and at June 30, 2017 there were a total of 303 design centers in our retail network, of which 148 are Company operated and 155 are independently operated.
+Nearly all our Company operated retail design centers are located in the United States, with the remaining Company operated design centers located in Canada.
 The majority of the independently operated design centers are in Asia, with the remaining independently operated design centers located throughout the United States, the Middle East and Europe.
-We have nine manufacturing facilities, one of which includes a separate sawmill operation, located throughout the United States, and one plant each in Mexico and Honduras.
+We own and operate nine manufacturing facilities including six manufacturing plants and one sawmill in the United States and one manufacturing plant in Mexico and one in Honduras.